Parallel Algorithms for Structured Sparse Support Vector Machines: Application in Music Genre Classification: Unified optimization framework and parallel algorithm

 \quad \ Regarding the update of $\bm \beta_k^{t+1}, k = 1,2, \cdots, K$, after rearranging the terms in (\ref{iteration-betak}) and omitting constant terms, it can be expresses as:

 This problem is quadratic and differentiable, and we can directly obtain its result by taking the derivative.

-When $p$ exceeds $n_k$, \cite{Wu2025AUC} proposed applying the Woodbury matrix identity: $(\bar{\bm X_k^\top}\bar{\bm X_k} + \bm I_p)^{-1} = \bm I_p - \bm X_k^\top(\bm I_{n_k} + \bm X_k \bar{\bm X_k^\top})^{-1}\bm X_k$.
-This approach proves to be highly practical when the value of $n_k$ is small.
-The reason is that during the entire ADMM iteration, the inverse matrix only needs to be calculated once.
-Nevertheless, when both $n_k$ and $p$ are large, computing the inverse matrix can be extremely time-consuming.
-In such circumstances, the conjugate gradient method introduced in \cite{Saad2003IterativeMF} demonstrates better performance in solving the equation in \eqref{betak}.
-The conjugate gradient method is an efficient iterative algorithm specifically designed for solving symmetric positive definite linear systems of equations.
-It also shows distinct advantages when dealing with large-scale sparse problems.
+In the process of solving $\bm \beta_k$, the calculation of the matrix inverse is a crucial step, and the complexity of this calculation is closely related to the number of rows $n_k$ and the number of columns $p$ of the matrix $\bar{\bm X}_k$.
+When $p > n_k$, Yu et al. \cite{Yu2017APA} proposed the Woodbury matrix identity can be utilized, that is, $(\bar{\bm X}_k^T\bar{\bm X}_k + \bm I_p)^{-1}=\bm I_p - \bar{\bm X}_k^T (\bm I_{n_k} + \bar{\bm X}_k \bar{\bm X}_k^T)^{-1}\bar{\bm X}_k$.
+This method has obvious advantages when $n_k$ is small because the dimension of the matrix $\bm I_{n_k}+\bar{\bm X}_k\bar{\bm X}_k^T$ is small, and its inverse only needs to be calculated once during the ADMM iteration.
+When both $n_k$ and $p$ are large, directly calculating the matrix inverse is time-consuming and may cause numerical stability issues.
+In this case, the conjugate gradient method introduced in \cite{Saad2003IterativeMF} is more appropriate.
+It is an efficient iterative algorithm for solving symmetric positive-definite linear equations and has significant advantages in dealing with large-scale sparse problems.